-New Employees must read and acknowledge this Code in IJM's system.
-They must also acknowledge this Code or any amendments and take part in any acknowledgement process as and when required after the initial acknowledgement.
+New Employees must read and acknowledge this Code and its subsequent amendments as and when required after the initial acknowledgement.

-Employees who are managers and/or managing/engaging third party, contractors, consultants and/or Employees positioned in the Company's premises, they have the additional responsibility of leading and being a positive example of this Code to their subordinates and ensuring all third parties, contractors, consultants and/or Employees positioned in the Company's premises comply to the Code too.
+Employees who are managers and/or managing / engaging third parties, contractors, consultants and/or Employees positioned in the Company's premises, they have the additional responsibility of leading and being a positive example of this Code to their subordinates and ensuring all third parties, contractors, consultants and/or Employees positioned in the Company's premises comply to the Code too.
 Managers must also be aware of, and report any unethical or illegal business practices.